mibrahim234/Work-Day-Scheduler-/README.md

 # Work-Day-Scheduler

 ## Description
 This is a simple calendar application that allows a user to save events for each hour of the day.
-This app will run in the browser and is made with HTML, CSS, and jQuery.
+This app will run in the browser and is made with HTML, CSS, JavaScript and jQuery.
 This website is designed to help users organize their schedule.

 ## How It Works
+The user plans their day by simply typing in the hour block and clicking the save button.
+The information gets saved on the page and is set in local storage.
+CSS classes and JS help keep the current hour red, the past hours grey, and the future hours green.
+The current date is being displayed at the top of the page.
+The clear button is at the top to clear the planner.

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
 --THEN the current day is displayed at the top of the calendar